 - Show the different products in your catalog.

-Carousel ads that aren’t coherent tend to perform poorly.
-So it’s important to ensure that you’ve got content and intent that matches the carousel format.
+Carousel ads that aren’t coherent tend to perform poorly, so it’s important to ensure you’ve got content and intent that matches the carousel format.

 How to use carousels throughout your funnel

 Video carousel ads function a bit differently depending on the objective for the campaign.
 The ad format guides the ad content quite a bit.